 The Look And Feel Of Duolingo: Design And Interface

 It’s not a surprise why Duolingo is one of the most downloaded education apps for learning new languages.
+While there are amazing apps like Pimsleur, Drops, Mango Languages, or Quizlet, Duolingo is still the most downloaded app.
 You’ll notice how younger users are the target with logos, fun animations, and a cute mascot that’s part of its logo.
 But, that also helps many adult learners feel that learning a language is fun and exciting, not boring and monotonous.

 Duolingo has two platforms, one for the desktop and the other for their mobile app.
 There are only a few differences in their look and feel.
 We’ve listed their features so you can choose which platform you’ll get used to when you start learning.